Marc-André Barriault: Ultimate Fighting Championship

 Returning to Middleweight Marc-André Barriault faced Andrew Sanchez in his promotional debut on May 4, 2019, at UFC Fight Night 151.
 He lost the fight via unanimous decision.

 Barriault was next set to faced Krzysztof Jotko on July 7, 2019, at UFC 240.
 Barriault lost the fight via split-decision.

 Barriault next faced Jun Yong Park on December 21, 2019, at UFC Fight Night 165.
 He lost the fight via unanimous decision.

 Returning to action amidst the COVID-19 pandemic, Barriault faced Oskar Piechota on June 20, 2020, at UFC on ESPN: Blaydes vs. Volkov.
+For his preparation for this fight, Barriault returned to his hometown of Gatineau and trained with his original training partner Dave Leduc, who had become Lethwei world champion.
 Barriault won the fight via TKO during the second round, earning him his first victory in the promotion.

-On December 4, 2020, the UFC announced that Barriault had accepted a 6-month USADA suspension for testing positive in-competition for ostarine by the Nevada State Athlete Commission (NSAC) on June 20, 2020.
+On August 5, 2020, it was announced that the NSAC issued a temporary suspension for Barriault, after he tested positive for ostarine in his drug test associated with the Piechota fight.
+The suspension would hold until a full disciplinary hearing at the next NSAC meeting, expected to take place in September.
+Four months later, on December 4, 2020, the UFC announced that Barriault had accepted a six-month USADA suspension for testing positive in-competition for ostarine by the Nevada State Athlete Commission (NSAC).
 Furthermore, Barriault's win was overturned to a no contest.
 After a thorough investigation into Barriault's positive test, including follow-up testing, an evaluation of the circumstances surrounding his positive tests, and finding no evidence of intentional use, USADA gave him a reduced suspension that it was consistent with low-level ostarine cases with evidence of contamination.
 He was eligible to fight again on January 21, 2021.
+He was fined $2,100.

 Barriault faced Abu Azaitar on March 27, 2021, at UFC 260.
 He won the fight via technical knockout in round three.

 Barriault faced Dalcha Lungiambula on September 4, 2021, at UFC Fight Night 191.
 He won the fight via unanimous decision.

 Barriault faced Chidi Njokuani on February 5, 2022, at UFC Fight Night: Hermansson vs. Strickland.
 He lost the fight via knockout in round one.

 Barriault faced Jordan Wright, replacing Roman Kopylov, on April 23, 2022, at UFC Fight Night 205.
 He won the fight via a guillotine choke in round one.